w3c/rdfa-md-service/README.md

 * check the error handling for each of these services
 * collect the form data coming from the HTML pages, call out to the RDF parsing and return the serialized graph or (in the case of the RDFa Validator) generate a proper HTML response.

+## Repo content:

+- `rdfa_md`: The relevant Python package covering both the RDFa and the Microdata branches.
+Put this module somewhere in $PYTHONPATH.
+- `CGI-scripts`: Python scripts that can be used as CGI entry points on a web site.
+These scripts are minimal; after a rudimentary checking on the incoming URI-s they dive into the functionalities in `rdf_md`.

 ## External dependencies

 The module has the following dependencies (beyond the standard Python modules)